syncfusion-content/xamarin-docs/Xamarin/SfListView/HeaderandFooter.md

 {% endhighlight %}
 {% endtabs %}

-N> For Vertical orientation, the header and footer size is considered as height and for Horizontal orientation, it will be considered as width.
+N> For vertical orientation, the header and footer size are considered as height.
+For horizontal orientation, that will be considered as width.

 ## Stick header and footer

 The [SfListView](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView.html) allows sticking the header and footer items to view by enabling the [SfListView.IsStickyHeader](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyHeader.html) and [SfListView.IsStickyFooter](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsStickyFooter.html) properties.
-If `SfListView.IsStickyHeader` is `true`, the header item will stick to top of the view.
-If `SfListView.IsStickyFooter` is `true`, the footer item will stick to bottom of the view.
+If the `SfListView.IsStickyHeader` is `true`, the header item will stick to the top of the view.
+If the `SfListView.IsStickyFooter` is `true`, the footer item will stick to the bottom of the view.

 {% tabs %}
 {% highlight xaml %}